 Hair Color: Balayage Vs. Foils

-You may have heard of the balayage hair color technique, and wonder what the differences are between a foil highlight.
+You may have heard of the balayage highlights hair color technique and wondered what the differences are between a foil highlight for your desired look.
 The techniques vary, and the outcome is very different.
-They both offer highlights, but a balayage is a free-hand paint technique often processed in the open air.
-The bleach contains clay to keep it from drying and a foil uses aluminum foil as a heat conductor to help the hair lighten.
-There is also the "Foilyage" technique which allows the hand-painted highlights to process within aluminum foil; best suited for blonde highlights.
+They both offer hair highlights, but the balayage process, which is a French word describing a freehand technique of painting, is often processed in the open air.
+If you have blonde hair, the bleach contains clay to keep it from drying, while a foil uses aluminum foil as a traditional method and heat conductor to help achieve a dramatic color change and lighten the hair.
+The "Foilyage" technique also allows the hand-painted highlights to process within aluminum foil; best suited for blonde highlights.

-This highlighting technique has been around for decades, you may have first noticed it on "Carrie Bradshaw" of Sex In The City.
-Carrie, played by, Sarah Jessica Parker, had an effortless style and hair color.
+This highlighting technique has been around for decades; you may have first noticed it in "Carrie Bradshaw" of Sex In The City.
+Carrie, played by Sarah Jessica Parker, had an effortless personal style and hair color that complemented her unique face shape.
 Her character dawned dark roots, with light waves.
-The balayage has morphed over the years, many opt for a natural balayage using complementary hues such as warm brown hair with golden highlights.
-The stylist is able to use their creativity to paint highlights in areas of the hair that look most natural; achieving a sun-kissed look!
+The full balayage technique has morphed over the years, especially in recent years, as many opt for a natural balayage using complementary hues such as warm brown hair with golden highlights that are just a few shades lighter than their base color.
+Those with shorter hair often find this technique ideal.
+The stylist can use their creativity to paint highlights in areas of the hair that look most natural, achieving a sun-kissed and lightened look!
 When I balayage, I scrutinize my client's hair color and enhance the areas already lightened by the elements.
-I will either work with their own natural hair root or color melt their root with a shade that compliments the highlights.
+I will either work with their own natural hair root or color-melt their root with a shade that compliments the highlights.
 For subtle lifting, open-air processing is recommended.
 The lightener is heavy, stays in place, and is processed gently.
 This type of balayage is perfect for those who do not want to spend countless hours in a salon or prefer less upkeep.

-Similar to a balayage, a lightener is painted free-hand throughout the head, the roots are exposed and a lightener is placed below them.
-The foilage is best suited for those who desire blonde highlights, but still want the effortless look that a balayage offers.
-Hair can then be toned and the root shifted to a lighter shade.
-It is common to color melt the roots to the highlights to erase imperfections and create an even pallet.
+Similar to a balayage, a lightener is painted free-hand throughout the head; the roots are exposed, and a lightener is placed below them.
+The foilage is best suited for those who desire blonde highlights on strands of hair but still want the effortless, low-maintenance approach and more natural look that a balayage offers for achieving the final look effect, considering their low maintenance preferences, making it the best option for those seeking this aesthetic. reverse balayage allows for a distinct transition as hair can then be toned and the root shifted to a lighter shade.
+It is common to color melt the roots to the highlights to erase imperfections and create an even palette.

 Foiling goes right down to the roots from where the hair grows.
-Foils blend into the roots and appear as if one was born with the color.
-This technique can be used on all colors from dark to light, and every hue in-between.
+Traditional foil highlights and traditional highlights blend into the roots and appear as if one was born with the color.
+This technique allows for precise placement of individual strands within each section of hair, ensuring you achieve the best results, and can be used on all colors from dark hair to light, and every hue in-between, offering a more dramatic contrast and a more dramatic striking contrast.
 Each packet of foils may contain different complementary colors or just a few shades (highlight/lowlight).
-Darker hair process evenly within a foil since the aluminum foil serves as a heat conductor.
+Darker hair processes evenly within a foil since the aluminum foil serves as a heat conductor.

 Wrapping a foil requires lots of practice to avoid slipping and bleed marks.
 When using bleach, it is important to understand that it swells, keeping the bleach slightly away from the scalp, within the foil, will avoid "skunk marks."
 There are many ways to foil and the pattern is chosen varies from stylist to stylist.
 We base the number of foils on our client's desired outcome and it's common to leave hair out in-between.